Thesis committees

 Your thesis committee has at least 2 members:

-• An adviser (researcher, lecturer-researcher), from outside your laboratory and outside your thesis speciality.
+- An adviser (researcher, lecturer-researcher), from outside your laboratory and outside your thesis speciality.
 The adviser is a member of the doctoral school.
-This member is proposed by the thesis supervisor, then approved by your doctoral school.
-They are appointed when you apply for enrollment as a PhD student (member's name to be specified on ADUM and on the doctoral school information form, downloadable in your ADUM account).
+This member is proposed by the doctoral school management.
+They are appointed after enrollment.

 Insofar as possible, this person should be from outside the University of Bordeaux.
-This member, proposed by the thesis supervisor and approved by you, must be chosen within the first 6 months after starting your PhD.
+This member is proposed by the thesis supervisor and approved by you. -

-The committee must meet every year between April and June, unless:
+The committee must meet every year between April and June.

 How to organise your interview